raquo/Laminar/docs/Documentation.md

 We'll explain the `-->` method and the rest of event handling in later sections.
 Here we're sending `CollectionCommand.Append(span(s"Child # $counter"))` to `commandBus` on every button click.

-The ChildrenCommand approach offers the best performance too.
+The ChildrenCommand approach offers the best performance on Laminar side.
 Since you are directly telling Laminar what to do, no logic stands between your code and Laminar executing your requests.
 There is no diffing involved.

+That said, don't go crazy trying to adapt your logic to it.
+Airstream's `split` operator described in the previous section offers great performance too.
+Choose the method that feels more natural for your needs, and micro-optimize later, if needed.

-The downside of this approach is that you don't have an observable of the list of children naturally available to you, so if you want to display e.g. the number of children somewhere, you will need to create an observable for that yourself.
+One downside of ChildrenCommand is that you don't have an observable of the list of children naturally available to you, so if you want to display e.g. the number of children somewhere, you will need to create an observable for that yourself.
 For example:

 ```scala
 val commandBus = new EventBus[ChildrenCommand]